 A flexible grid consists of columns and rows of equal size.
-Generally 12 columns are used and instead of using a hard size for each, such as 150px we use a flexible size of 100%.
-This allows the columns to expand and contract depending on the size of screen.
+Generally, 12 columns are used and instead of using a hard size for each, such as 150px we use a flexible size of 100%.
+This allows the columns to expand and contract depending on the size of the screen.

 For a responsive grid generator, check out responsivegridsystem.com

 The image below is a representation of flexible columns.